 Too many women have stories like this - of being objectified, trivialized, and degraded for their gender.
-It's a tragedy that women often feel like they cannot dress for themselves, for fear of the attention an outfit will attract.
+It's a tragedy that women often feel like they cannot dress for themselves for fear of unwanted attention.

 I bleached these jeans in the hopes that the erratic, chemical splatters would inspire their design.
 Luckily, the results gave me a clear vision of an industrial current eroding the original landscape of the fabric.
 With vast washes of color guiding the transition from dark to light, these jeans become a wearable story of destruction, cleansing, and rebirth.

 Fish are friends!

 There's something very alluring about koi fish.
 In water, their vibrant colors and graceful movement dance beautifully together, and create a harmony so powerful that they became revered in Japan.
 Specifically, a sighting of these fish promises good fortune and the gift of perseverance.
 Paired with the light denim wash of these jeans, the vast hues of blues serve as a perfect home for these animals to swim around in.

 I designed this t-shirt series for ban.do in an attempt to broaden their market to a more edgy, gritty audience.
 I chose these particular cards to because I believe they each invoke a different, compelling personality…

 Queen of Hearts: elegant, regal, powerful;

 and, last but not least, Ace of Hearts: multitalented, driven, confident.